Quantum Fisher information matrix via its classical counterpart from random measurements: Setup and main results

 We take the relative error $\frac{\|F^U(\bm\theta)-\EE[F^U(\bm\theta)]\|_F}{\|\EE[F^U(\bm\theta)]\|_{F}}$ in Theorem \ref{4} as an example to examine the tightness of the concentration inequality.
 We aim to show that the tail bound $\exp(-c N t^2)$ cannot be improved up to a constant factor $c$, and that the expected upper bound is of order $O(1/\sqrt{N})$.
 All experiments are conducted with $m = 10$.

 Figure \ref{fig:Frobenius_norm} shows the plot of $\sqrt{N}$ multiplied by the average relative error against $N$.
 For each $N$, the result is averaged over 100 trials.
-The plot shows that the scaled error remains approximately constant as N increases.
-This indicates that the expected relative error scales as $O(1/\sqrt{N})$, consistent with the variance bound derived in \thmref{2}.
+The plot shows that the scaled error remains approximately constant as $N$ increases.
+While some non-linear fluctuations are visible at small values of $N$ due to finite-size effects, the trend stabilizes as $N$ grows.
+This indicates that the expected relative error scales as $O(1/\sqrt{N})$ in the asymptotic regime, consistent with the variance derived in \thmref{2}.

 Figure \ref{fig:hisgram} displays the frequency histograms of the relative error for $N = 20, 40, 80, 160$, each with a sample size of 1000.
 We observe that the error distribution becomes more concentrated around zero as \(N\) increases, for example, by comparing the error distribution for $N = 20$ versus $N = 160$.
 This visualizes the concentration phenomenon: As the dimension \(N\) increases, the CFIM becomes a more reliable estimator of the QFIM.
-The rapid decay of histogram away from the center aligns with the exponential tail bounds proved in Theorems~\ref{3}-\ref{5}.
+The rapid decay of the histogram away from the center aligns with the exponential tail bounds proved in Theorems~\ref{3}-\ref{5}.

 Figure \ref{fig:distributions} presents the empirical tail distribution functions estimated from the frequency histograms for $N =20, 40, 80, 160$, based on 100,000 samples.
 The close agreement between the empirical tail and the theoretical curve indicates that the tail distribution roughly follows the form $\exp(-cNt^2)$.
 The results also show that the value of $c$ remains relatively stable as $N$ increases, supporting the view that the tail bound $\exp(-c N t^2)$ is tight up to a constant factor.
 This provides empirical evidence that the theoretical bounds in Theorem \ref{4} cannot be significantly improved.
 We provide details of the estimation procedure in Figure \ref{fig:anaylsis}.